pablo8954/CSCE_315_Database_Project/315_Phase3_JDBC_GUI/README.md

 To run this application, run the following command:

+Windows: java --module-path './java-fx-sdk-11.0.2/lib' --add-modules javafx.controls,javafx.fxml -jar CollegeFootballData.jar

-java --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml -jar CollegeFootballData.jar
+MacOS: java --module-path "./_mac-javafx-sdk-11.0.2/lib" --add-modules javafx.controls,javafx.fxml -jar CollegeFootballData.jar

 where PATH_TO_FX is the variable stored with the path to javafx-sdk lib folder.